nivedita-k-vatsa/r-container-on-ecs-fargate/README.md

 + See [here](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-instance-access-s3-bucket/) for instructions on granting an EC2 instance access to an S3 bucket.
 + See [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) for instructions on configuring AWS CLI on your machine to interact with AWS.

-Also, see [here](https://urban-institute.atlassian.net/wiki/spaces/RPP/pages/1883308047/Using+Docker+on+EC2) (internal to Urban Institute) for detailed instructions on using Docker on an EC2 instance.
+Also, see [REDACTED] for detailed instructions on using Docker on an EC2 instance.

 Navigate to the folder where the Dockerfile is saved and build the Docker container by running the following file.
 The `-t` flag allows us to tag the container.
 In this case, I tagged it as `r-ecs`.
 The `.` specifies that the Dockerfile is in the current directory.
 ```